rx007/elasticsearch-demo/README.md

 To view Twitter traffic, change the index to twitter or go to Management->Index Patterns-> + and then add twitter.
 Uncheck 'Index contains time-based events'.

+To view Flight delay data, change the index to flightdata or go to Management->Index Patterns-> + and then add flightdata.
+Uncheck 'Index contains time-based events'.

 ### Stopping and Erasing the demo

 The following commands will stop and delete all running containers.